xinzhou93/CS280A/content/Project2.md

 </div>

 ## Part 2.2B: Bells and Whistles

+For the bells and whistles component, I extended the basic grayscale approach to explore color hybrid images by testing four different combinations: standard grayscale, high-frequency component in color, low-frequency component in color, and both components in color.
+This exploration revealed that different color strategies can enhance or diminish the hybrid effect, with some combinations making the transition between near and far viewing more dramatic.
+I implemented this in `part22_color_hybrid_bells_whistles.py` with comprehensive analysis of which color approaches work best for different image pairs.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">